yashsirola9410/sap-abap-inventory-dashboard/README.md

 ---

-## 📌 Note
+## Note

-This project is created for academic and learning purposes and demonstrates SAP ABAP reporting concepts and best practices.
+This project is developed for academic purposes and demonstrates practical implementation of SAP ABAP reporting concepts and best practices.